1933 Palestine riots: The events

 News of the Jaffa events reached Haifa in the evening.
 A crowd began to pelt police with stones, who responded with batons and live fire.
 This continued at a higher pitch the following morning.
 In total, four rioters were shot dead and 10 wounded, while 16 police were injured.
 Haifa saw the only attack on Jews during the October events: the driver and passengers of a Jewish lorry were injured but rescued by other Arabs.
 There was also a small riot in Nablus on the 27th in which one demonstrator was killed by police fire.
 Three separate spontaneous incidents in Jerusalem during the next two days produced no serious casualties.

 The total casualties during these events were: 1 policeman killed and 56 injured, 26 members of the public killed and 187 injured.
 As mentioned, the policeman was killed by a large stone; the public killed were all the result of gunshots.
 Contingents of the British military were on stand-by during the riots but did not see action.

 Fifteen leaders of the unrest were sentenced to long prison terms, but on appeal were released on good behaviour bonds.
 Unlike in previous cases of serious unrest, the riots did not lead to a suspension of Jewish immigration.

 A Commission of Inquiry was formed to examine the events, though its terms of reference were carefully crafted to prevent it from investigating government policy.
-The Attorney-General of Palestine Harry Trusted and the former Chief Justice of the Straits Settlements William Murison submitted their report in the following year.
+The Attorney-General of Palestine Harry Trusted and the former Chief Justice of the Straits Settlements Sir James William Murison submitted their report in the following year.
 Opining that "an Arab crowd in Palestine is mercurial and excitable and when excited, dangerous", the report exonerated the police behaviour in all respects.